 For the treatment of PAH, doctors often prescribe prostacyclin analogues.
 These medications help to counter prostacyclin imbalance by acting as stand-ins for the body’s own prostacyclins.

 Prostacyclin analogues help to decrease inflammation, block smooth muscle overgrowth, limit blood clotting, and open blood vessels.
-In that way, they do the same activities as natural prostacyclin in the body.
+In that way, they act the same as natural prostacyclin in the body.

 Through clinical trials, the FDA has approved one prostacyclin medication (epoprostenol), two prostacyclin analogues (iloprost and treprostinil), and one prostacyclin receptor agonist (selexipag) for the treatment of PAH.